Billionaire Profile

 Early Life and Education

-Leonard Norman Stern was born on March 28, 1938, in New York City.
-He is the son of Max Stern, who immigrated from Germany and established Hartz Mountain Corporation.
-Stern graduated from New York University (NYU) with a Bachelor of Science degree in 1957 and an MBA in 1959.
+Leonard Norman Stern was born in New York City on March 28, 1938.
+He is the son of Max Stern, a German immigrant who founded Hartz Mountain Corporation, a pet supply company.
+Stern graduated from New York University (NYU) in 1957 with a Bachelor of Science degree and earned an MBA from NYU's business school in 1959.

 Rise to Success